-- creation of blood clotting proteins
+- produce clotting proteins

 - decreased appetite

-- weight loss
+- unintentional weight loss

 More serious symptoms include: